In A Spectacular World’s First, A Drone Saves The Lives Of Two Teens [Video]

-NEWS.au.com reported the teens were swimming in the surf off the coast of Lennox Head, near Byron Bay in northern NSW, when they got in trouble.
+Two teenagers, 16 and 17, who found themselves in danger while swimming in the surf off the coast of Lennox Head, near Byron Bay in northern NSW, were rescued by a drone, reports news.com.au.
 Someone on the beach noticed their distress and informed lifeguards.

-In amazingly lucky coincidence, the lifeguards were learning how to operate a government drone, which was part of a trial on the north coast of NSW.
+In an amazingly lucky coincidence, the lifeguards were learning how to operate a government drone, which was part of a trial on the north coast of NSW, when the event occurred.

-When lifeguard supervisor Jai Sheridan learned the boys were in danger of drowning, the training session became a real life rescue mission.
+When lifeguard supervisor Jai Sheridan learned the boys were in danger of drowning, the training session became a real-life rescue mission.
 Sheridan piloted the drone towards the swimmers.
-It took little over a minute for the drone, which is named “Little Ripper”, to fly the one kilometer needed to reach the teens.
+It took little over a minute for the drone, which is named “Little Ripper,” to fly the one kilometer needed to reach the teens.
 It would have taken a human lifeguard six times longer to swim the same distance.
-Through Little Riper’s camera, the lifeguard was able to locate the boys, and then he dropped the Rescue Pod into the water where the kids would be able to reach it.
+Through Little Ripper’s camera, the lifeguard was able to locate the boys.
+He then dropped the Rescue Pod into the water where the kids would be able to reach it.

 The boys were exhausted, but suffered no injuries.

-On December 2017, the NSW Government announced it would invest $430,000 in drone technology as part of a trial on the north coast of NSW.
-On its first day of operation.
-It proved it is worth every penny.
+On December 2017, the NSW government announced it would invest $430,000 in drone technology as part of a trial on the north coast of NSW.
+On its first day of operation, it proved it is worth every penny.

 “This is a world first rescue,” Deputy Premier John Barilaro said.